-David Eason’s Instagram Deleted After Sharing Dog Video After Killing, What Did Jenelle Evans Say On Twitter?
+David Eason’s Instagram Deleted After Sharing Dog Video: What Did Jenelle Evans Say On Twitter?

 David Eason’s Instagram page has been deleted.

-Just days after the former Teen Mom 2 star posted a video of his late dog Nugget nipping at his daughter, two-year-old Ensley, as well as a photo of her injured cheek, his page has been completely removed from the social media platform.

-Now, when fans visit the page, they receive a message that reads, “Sorry, this page isn’t available.
+Just days after the former Teen Mom 2 star posted a video of his late dog Nugget nipping at his daughter, 2-year-old Ensley, as well as a photo of her injured cheek, his page has been completely removed from the social media platform.
+Now, when fans visit the page under the user name “hicktownking,” they receive a message that reads, “Sorry, this page isn’t available.
 The link you followed may be broken, or the page may have been removed.
 Go back to Instagram.”

 As fans have surely heard, Eason all but admitted to killing Nugget for snapping at Ensley earlier this week and a short time later, Evans took to her Instagram page to speak of her devastation over the incident.
-Along with a photo of the animal, Evans said she was “crying” everyday and completely distraught over their family’s loss.
+Along with a photo of the animal, Evans said she was “crying” every day and completely distraught over their family’s loss.

 On Eason’s Instagram page, prior to the account being deleted, he told his fans and followers that he would do anything to make sure that his family was protected.

-“I dont give a damn what animal bites my baby on the face … whether it be your dog or mine, a dog is a dog and I dont put up with that sh*t at all,” he wrote at the time, according to a Page Six report.
+“I dont [sic] give a damn what animal bites my baby on the face … whether it be your dog or mine, a dog is a dog and I dont put up with that sh*t at all,” he wrote at the time, according to a Page Six report.
 “Some people are worth killing or dying for and my family means that much to me.”

 View this post on Instagram